-What counts as a DUI?
-What if my DUI was dismissed or the charges were dropped?
+What Counts as a DUI?
+What if My DUI Was Dismissed or the Charges Were Dropped?

 You should expect that any DUI conviction, and any wet reckless driving conviction, will count against you with Uber and Lyft.

-- If you were acquitted, the DUI should not count against you and you may be able to drive for Uber or Lyft.
+- If you were acquitted, the DUI should not count against you, and you may be able to drive for Uber or Lyft.

-- If you are still in the process of dealing with your DUI case, and have not been convicted yet, you should talk to a DUI lawyer and fight the charges.
-If you win your case, you may be able to drive for Uber (or keep driving, if you’re already a driver).
+- If you are still in the process of dealing with your DUI case and have not been convicted yet, you should talk to a DUI lawyer and fight the charges.
+If you win your case, you may be able to drive for Uber (or keep driving if you’re already a driver).

-Can I drive for Uber if I get my DUI expunged?
+Can I Drive for Uber if I Get My DUI Expunged?

 But the DUI remains on your driver record from the DMV, and Uber and Lyft look at this record to evaluate your driving history.
-This means that they will still see the DUI and they may consider it when hiring you.
+This means that they will still see the DUI, and they may consider it when hiring you.

-The real answer with expunging a DUI is, “It doesn’t hurt, and it might help.”
+The real answer to expunging a DUI is, “It doesn’t hurt, and it might help.”
 Expunging your DUI will definitely help with non-driver jobs, school applications, and in many other circumstances, so it may be worth pursuing even though it doesn’t guarantee you can drive for a ridesharing service.

 Have you been charged with DUI?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+Fill out the form to the right or contact us today to get your free consultation.